Do you know how to run an effective remote meeting to manage online workers?

 Set up Recurring Remote Meetings with an Agenda

-There are several benefits to setting up and running recurring remote meetings when you have a virtual team environment.
+There are several benefits to setting up and running recurring remote meetings when you have a virtual environment.
 These meetings mimic the typical “staff meeting” you’d expect in an office setting.

-- When you have a pre-set agenda, your workers will be able to prepare in advance for the meeting.
+- When you have a pre-set agenda, workers will be able to prepare in advance for the meeting.
 This allows your meeting to flow smoothly and be productive.
 Last minute meetings rarely produce results as workers aren’t given the opportunity to do the necessary prep work.